 Abstract

-In this editorial we comment on the article by Jaber et al, “Clinical characteristics and outcomes of autoimmune pancreatitis based on serum immunoglobulin G4 levels: A single-center, retrospective cohort study”.
-Autoimmune pancreatitis (AIP) represents a distinct form of pancreatitis, categorized into AIP-1 and AIP-2, characterized by obstructive jaundice, lymphoplasmacytic infiltrate, and fibrosis.
+In this editorial we comment on the article by Jaber et al. Autoimmune pancreatitis (AIP) represents a distinct form of pancreatitis, categorized into AIP-1 and AIP-2, characterized by obstructive jaundice, lymphoplasmacytic infiltrate, and fibrosis.
 AIP-1, associated with elevated immunoglobulin G4 (IgG4) levels, exhibits higher relapse rates, affecting older males, while AIP-2 is less common and linked to inflammatory bowel disease.
 AIP is considered a manifestation of IgG4-related systemic disease, sharing characteristic histological findings.
 Steroids are the primary treatment, with emerging biomarkers like interferon alpha and interleukin-33.
 AIP poses an increased risk of various malignancies, and the association with pancreatic cancer is debated.
 Surgery is reserved for severe cases, necessitating careful evaluation due to diagnostic challenges.
 AIP patients may have concurrent PanINs but display favorable long-term outcomes compared to pancreatic cancer patients.
 Thorough diagnostic assessment, including biopsy and steroid response, is crucial for informed surgical decisions in AIP.

 Key Words: Autoimmune pancreatitis; Immunoglobulin G4-related disease; Pancreatic cancer; Surgery